 - Five senses.
 Lastly, there are the 5 common senses — touch, hearing, taste, smell, and sight.

-But what is known can help parents, healthcare providers, and other caregivers understand their child’s experiences and provide support.
+But what is known about sensory processing disorder can help parents, healthcare professionals, and other caregivers understand the condition and provide support.

-Symptoms of sensory processing issues may depend on the way in which a child processes sensations.
+The symptoms of having sensory processing issues may depend on the way a child processes different sensations.

 - a low pain threshold